Chithiram Pesuthadi (2021 TV series): Synopsis

 Gomathi had three daughters Malar, Kayal and Thangamayil.
 Her husband Gurumoorthy, a corrupt police officer left them, has they had three daughter and he desires a son.
 Thangamayil who aims to become an IPS officer to make her father Gurumoorthy to appreciate her.
 Jeeva, a rich background man falls in love with Thangamayil and they both married with the support of Jeeva's family and they hid the marriage from Thangamayil's family.
 Gurumoorthy slowly become a good man and feels for his mistakes and he loved his daughter Thangamayil.
 But Gomathi refuses Gurumoorthy.

-The story mainly focus on how Thangamayil will become a IPS officer and how will she unite their parents.
+The story mainly focus on how Thangamayil will become an IPS officer and how will she unite their parents.